BipedalMammalRescue/mu-thr/MuThr/README.md

 MuThr uses Linq and ReativeX as the main framework.
 The combination of these frameworks, combined with the data-oriented design, allows MuThr to achieve high degree of dependency-free parallelism and efficient scheduling of individual sub-tasks during build execution.

+## Sample Usage

+Refer to ./MuThr/MuThr.csproj for a sample executable that uses the SDK.

 ## TODO

 Adaptation mechanism used to allow externally defined semantic to be converted into the initial build input.